 Joseph P. DeManche: Mr. DeManche has served as our executive vice president, engineering and operations since 2002.
-Mr. DeManche joined the company as a result of our acquisition of DukeSolutions Inc., where he most recently served as executive vice president in charge of all commercial operations.

 Keith A. Derrington: Mr. Derrington has served as our executive vice president and general manager, federal operations since April 2009.
 From 2004 to April 2009, Mr. Derrington was our vice president and general manager, federal operations.
-From 2000 to 2004, Mr. Derrington was vice president and general manager of the federal group of the ESPC business of Exelon, an electric utility.

 Mario Iusi: Mr. Iusi has served as president of Ameresco Canada since 2002.
-From 1998 to 2002, he was president of DukeSolutions Canada, a subsidiary of Duke Energy, which we acquired in 2002.

 Louis P. Maltezos: Mr. Maltezos has served as our executive vice president and general manager, central region, since April 2009.
 From 2004 until April 2009, Mr. Maltezos was our vice president and general manager, midwest region.
-From 1988 until 2004, Mr. Maltezos was with Exelon, where he most recently served as vice president and general manager of Exelon's ESPC business.

-Andrew B. Spence: Mr. Spence has served as our vice president and chief financial officer since 2002.
-From 1997 to 2000, Mr. Spence was chief financial officer of ABB Energy Capital L.L.C., an energy-related financial services company.
+Andrew B. Spence: Mr. Spence has served as our vice president, chief financial officer and treasurer since 2002.